MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/install-document-routing-agent.md

 ### Do I need to update credentials or refresh Azure authentication tokens on a recurring basis?

 Yes.
 The Azure Active Directory token must be refreshed every 90 days.
-Failing to do so will prevent the DRA from being able to authenticate and retrieve printing instructions applications.
+Failing to do so will prevent the Document Routing Agent from being able to authenticate and retrieve printing instructions applications.

 ### Is the Document Routing Agent supported on Microsoft Windows Server 2019?